 While dissolution of marriage is one aspect of personal law matters, questions regarding claims in a divorce, the custody and relocation of children and inheritance, which are governed by the UAE laws, are important considerations too.

-Infidelity is one of the grounds for divorce and in fact it remains one of the major grounds for filing for divorce.
+Infidelity is one of the grounds for divorce and it remains one of the major grounds for filing for divorce.
+That said, however, much depends on how infidelity can be proven before the courts.

 The mutual divorce petition is thus jointly submitted by the husband and wife to the Court.

 There is a legal difference between the terms ‘Annulment’ and ‘Divorce’.
-Both terms relate to marriage contracts and have a very distinct meaning and the resultant procedures to each.
+Both terms relate to marriage contracts and have very distinct meanings and resultant procedures to each.

-The Personal Status Court in Dubai deals with divorce matters for both Emiratis and Expats.
+The Personal Status Court in Dubai deals with divorce matters for both Emiratis and Expatriates.

-UAE Federal Law Number 6 of 1973 concerning entry and residence of foreign national as thereafter amended by Federal Law No. 13 of 1996 regarding the Immigration Law (Immigration law) along with several ministerial decisions governs the rules and regulations pertaining to the issuance of visas in the country.
+UAE Federal Law No. 29 of 2021 On the Entry and Residence of Foreigners, along with several Ministerial Decisions, governs the rules and regulations about the issuance of visas in the country.

 The methods of dissolution of marriage for muslims and non muslims residing in the UAE.